2D to 3D Conversion: Complete Guide to Methods & Tools [2026]

 The Future of 2D to 3D Conversion

-- Multi-Modal AI: Combining image, text, and depth information for more accurate reconstructions
+- Multi-Modal AI: Systems that combine image, text prompts, and depth sensors for better results.

-- Generative 3D: AI that doesn't just convert but creates entirely new 3D content from descriptions
+- Generative 3D: AI that doesn't just convert—it creates new 3D content from descriptions.
+"A steampunk coffee maker" → done.

 Getting Started: Your First 2D to 3D Conversion